melezhik/swat/examples/post-request/README.md

+# SYNOPSIS

-- this is example of testing post requests using swat
+This is example of testing post requests using swat

-- usage: `swat examples/post-request http://jsonplaceholder.typicode.com`
+# Usage

+    swat examples/post-request